leaflabs/libmaple/docs/source/jtag.rst

  JTAG
 ======

+..
+TODO update adapter schematic, add information on using it with our
+.. devices.

 JTAG is an interface for low-level debugging of digital devices.
 It gives instruction by instruction control over the microprocessor and allows data to be read and written to arbitrary memory and register